 While NDAs are legal documents, they are only as effective as your willingness (and financial ability) to enforce them with a lawsuit.
 Even so, they are important for setting a tone of confidentiality and discouraging careless chatter.

 All startups should have a standard NDA that they can use to protect proprietary information about their company.
 Deciding when and where to use it depends on your company and the information you are trying to protect.
 Anyone who interacts with or could be knowledgable of proprietary info should sign an NDA.

-Perhaps the most common and most important case for using an NDA is for contractors who do work for but are not employed by your company.
+Perhaps the most common and most important case for using an NDA is for independent contractors who do work for your company.
 These individuals are not bound by the same contractual and social ties as regular employees but may still come in contact with sensitive information during the course of their work.
 It’s a good idea to have any freelancers or contract workers sign an NDA before you begin a relationship.

 If your company outsources components of their process to outside vendors or you are closely partnering with another company on a shared initiative, it’s a good idea to have them sign an NDA to make sure they don’t misuse proprietary information.

 The people you launched your business with should theoretically be people you can trust.
 But situations can change as your company becomes more (or less) successful.
-Individuals who have the greatest access to the company’s IP should be bound by nondisclosure in case they leave the company or attempt to start a rival company.
+Individuals who have the greatest access to the company’s IP should sign NDAs in case they leave the company or attempt to start a rival company.